rntz/dijkstralog/README.md

 Many examples require [SNAP datasets](https://snap.stanford.edu/data/) to run, and expect it to be in a `data/` directory.
 Because the iterators are super slow without optimization and inlining, these examples generally won't run to completion in dev mode; use `cargo run --release --example NAME`.
 Examples that don't use any dataset and run without `--release`:

 - `basic.rs`: Basic usage examples.
-Doesn't require any dataset and can run to completion without `--release`.

 - `macros.rs`: Examples of some simple macros.
 See [Macros](#macros).
 - `gallop.rs`: I've forgotten what this does.

 **SNAP dataset examples:**